Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 camel wool cardigan

-It makes a nice set of textures that coexist together!
-BonneGueule cardigan , t-shirt and pants.
+This makes a nice set of textures that coexist together!
+Cardigan , t-shirt and pants by BonneGueule.

-In the effective genre, you can wear a shirt or a jacket in a nice material and it makes a nice daily outfit:
+In the efficient genre, you can put on a shirt, a jacket in a nice material and it gives a nice daily outfit:

-Jacket , hat , shirt, sneakers and BonneGueule pants.
+BonneGueule jacket , hat , shirt, sneakers and pants.

 Here too, this makes three textures which coexist harmoniously: